 Princess Adrienne from Princeless.
 Not only does she decide that doesn't need a prince to rescue her, but she actively mocks a number of the racist and misogynistic tropes present in most fairy tales.

 Princess Kavatah in Megalex.
 She leads her troops into battle personally.

-Iolande of the Green Lantern corp was this, being a princess who was chosen to be a Green Lantern.
+Iolande of the Green Lantern Corps was this, being a princess who was chosen to be a Green Lantern.
 Unfortunately, she had to take up the mantle of Queen since she was the sole survivor of her world's royal family.
-Her advisors refuse to let her go In Harm's Way, limiting her chances to be badass.
+Her advisers refuse to let her go In Harm's Way, limiting her chances to be badass.

 Ariel from The Little Mermaid was probably the first badass Disney princess and was most certainly the first to save her prince.
 The TV series, sequel and her appearance in the Kingdom Hearts video game only solidified her badassery.
 Ariel was the only female party member in the first game (unless you count Tinkerbell, who was a summon), and knew powerful Fire/Ice/Lightning magic, among others.

 In the Pixar film, Brave, Mérida is more than willing to take on a bear that's over twice her size.
 She eventually decides that she won't let random guys she's never met compete for her hand in marriage.
 She also has enough skill with a bow and arrow to put Katniss Everdeen or Hawkeye to shame.